UralmashFox/CV_Project/README.md

 *On the table there is a drink and hotdog*

 ![](https://i.imgur.com/d4954yd.png)

-The next step will be either finding out how to make the algorithm via networks or moving objects and making GIF file.

 Also when you run the code, in the end there is a cartoonized image.
 For example: